Matherunner/hldoc/source/strafing.rst

 of frames.
 We will assume that the maximum groundstrafe speed is lower than :math:`1.7M_m`.

-It turns out that the answer is not as straightforward as we may have thought.
+It turns out that the answer is not as straightforward as we may have thought and would require more investigations.

-TODO!!

 Speed preserving strafing
 -------------------------